 Help from a pro costs between $500-750 (or even more per month), and your actual cost will depend on the scope of the SEO engagement.

 Most restaurants have a small budget and need a more affordable solution.
-If you have some time to work on your marketing, consider a DIY SEO option for restaurant owners like the one offered by Jess.
-For $50 per month, you get step-by-step instructions that show you exactly how to optimize your restaurant website yourself, analytics tracking that measures your results, and access to “Office Hours” and webinars to get tips from our SEO experts.
+If you have some time to work on your marketing, consider a DIY SEO software tool for restaurant owners like the one offered by Jess.
+For $29 per month, you get step-by-step instructions that show you exactly how to optimize your restaurant website yourself, analytics tracking that measures your results, and access to “Office Hours” and webinars to get tips from our SEO experts.

 How Does SEO Make My Restaurant Website Rank Better?